Search our collection

 Carbon-mercury-iron semiconductor diode detector, of the type invented by J C Bose in 1899, modified version, unknown maker, 1899-1901.
 Known as the ‘Italian Navy coherer’, used by G Marconi in Newfoundland to receive the first wireless communication across the Atlantic, December 1901.

-'Control indicator group' unit from Ptarmigan communications system used by the British Army, made by Plessey Limited, England, 1985-2010
+Radio transmitter and receiver unit from Ptarmigan communications system used by the British Army, made by Plessey Limited, England, 1985-2010

 Magnetic key, 1850-1870

 Magneto induction key for an electric telegraph, made by Siemens and Halske, Germany, 1850-1870

 Pace TDS850NB HD satellite receiver for Sky+ HD, 2008

 Pace Sky+ HD satellite receiver, manufactured for Pace plc, Europe, 2008.
 It includes Sky+ functionality and a built in HD video recorder.

 Windcheetah recumbent tricycle, made by the Seat of the Pants Co.
 Ltd, Altrincham, 1997.

 Special Isle of Mann TT 125cc Motorcycle